The Coldfall Sanction

 From 1891 to 1906, Cyril managed his estates and wrote several books about British Isles Black Dog folklore, and Slavic Vampirs.
 It was in this time that Cyril became good friends with Captain William Henry Hall, with whom he shared an interest in the Balkans.

 In 1906, his wife grew ill, and the two moved to Ragusa (Dubrovnik) to help her recover.
 Cyril was asked by Lord Hall to write him regarding local folklore and became something of a spy for the British.
 Ianthe died of tuberculosis in 1909 at age 40.
-In 1913 Penelope married a promising barrister named Robert Wise, and they had a daughter Kathryn.
+In 1913 Penelope married a promising solicitor named Robert Wise, and they had a daughter Kathryn.

 Cyril remained in Ragusa until the outbreak of war led to his departure for Cetinje, Montenegro.
 He acted as a liaison between the British and Montenegrin governments while still researching Balkan Folklore for Captain Hall.
 When Austro-Hungarian and German forces captured Montenegro in early 1916, Cyril fled with the retreating Serbian army to the Greek island of Corfu.